Arms Control and Arms Reductions in Foreign Policy

 Real World Effects

 The most impressive numbers come from humanitarian Arms Control groups: According to the Red Cross, the number of victims of landmines was at 20,000 the year before the Ottawa Convention.
 It has gone down to 3,500 per year since.
-By the end of 2015, international production and transfer of these weapons had commensurately shrunk, including by some non-members producers, quite a remarkable external effect of the norm; even 48 non-state armed groups have renounced the use of mines on the initiative of the NGO Geneva Call.
-Twenty-nine states were declared to be mine-free through efforts under the Ottawa Convention (International Committee of the Red Cross, 2016).
-By the end of 2014, 3.68 million anti-personal mines had been destroyed in operations pursuant to the Convention (Landmines Report, 2009, p.
+By the end of 2015, international production and transfer of these weapons had commensurately shrunk, including by some non-member producers, quite a remarkable external effect of the norm; even 48 non-state armed groups have renounced the use of mines on the initiative of the NGO Geneva Call.
+Twenty-nine states were declared mine-free through efforts under the Ottawa Convention (International Committee of the Red Cross, 2016).
+By the end of 2014, 3.68 million anti-personnel mines had been destroyed in operations pursuant to the Convention (Landmines Report, 2009, p.
 1; Landmines Report, 2015, p.
 2).
 Surprisingly, in light of so many lives saved, some scholars belonging to the Critical Security Studies school contend that humanitarian Arms Control constitutes a well-concealed submission of civil society to the imperatives of Western militarism (Beier, 2011; Cooper, 2011; Mathur, 2011, 2012, 2014).
 This assessment of the mine campaign as “reconstitution of the West (and Western interest)” having “played a crucial (even decisive) role in the construction of the ‘landmine crisis’” (Krause & Latham, 1998, p.
 44) remains mysterious: First, both the Ottawa and the Oslo conventions were opposed by the quintessential Western power, the United States.
 Second, both were enthusiastically supported by the main victims of the prohibited weapons, namely the countries from Sub-Saharan Africa and Southeast Asia (Price, 1998, pp. 640–641).
 One could suspect that, based on ideological doctrine, some scholars are critical of all but their own perceptual biases, a strong similarity to some of the realist and neo-conservative critics of arms control, which they so enthusiastically condemn.

 Back to the independent–dependent variable relationship: The structurationist school of constructivism, orientated to the work of Anthony Giddens, takes the middle ground by constructing a dialectical relationship by which processes of Arms Control and processes of broader policy would mutually influence each other.
 As Arms Control has been conceptualized as a way to mitigate the security dilemma, its likely effects should be tangible there.
-Measures that reduce the ambiguity of intention and capabilities, and measures that, notably, reduce the capability for large-scale, speedy offensives should have strong positive impacts on mutual perception and help to foster security cooperation on a broad scope (Peters, 1992).
+Measures that reduce the ambiguity of intention and capabilities, and measures that, notably, reduce the capability for large-scale, speedy offensives should have strong positive impacts on mutual perception and should help to foster security cooperation on a broad scope (Peters, 1992).
 They give signals of the absence of aggressive intentions and thereby help overcome the fundamental uncertainty, which is at the heart of the security dilemma (Lamb, 1988, pp. 225–234).
 The “Gorbachev effect” on the West was exactly that.